davepinch/pinchy.cc/content/topics/astronomy/constellations/hydra/hydra.md

   - Pyxis
   - Sextans
   - Virgo
-"not to be confused with": Hydrus
+not to be confused with: Hydrus
 type: constellation
 tags:
   - female